h64/Deploy-Node-Sequelize/README.md

 * In terminal, install the add-on for postgres: `heroku addons:create heroku-postgresql:hobby-dev`

-* To setup sequelize on heroku, run `heroku run sequelize init`

 * Make sure your production variables in `config/config.json` are set like this (pay attention to the production setting).